Polycythemia: Secondary polycythemia

+Testosterone replacement therapy (TRT) and secondary polycythemia

 Testosterone replacement therapy (TRT) causes secondary polycythemia by stimulating the body's natural pathways that regulate red blood cell production, rather than from an inherent bone marrow disorder.
 Testosterone increases the production of erythropoietin (EPO) in the kidneys, a hormone that signals the bone marrow to make more red blood cells.
 At the same time, testosterone suppresses the liver hormone hepcidin, which normally limits the absorption and mobilization of iron.
 With less hepcidin, iron becomes more available for hemoglobin synthesis, further fueling red blood cell production.
 This combination of increased EPO signaling and enhanced iron supply amplifies erythropoiesis, leading to elevated hematocrit and hemoglobin levels.
 The effect is most pronounced with injectable forms of testosterone that create high peak serum levels, which strongly stimulate these pathways.
 Because the mechanism is driven by a hormonal stimulus and not by a primary bone marrow abnormality, the condition is classified as secondary polycythemia.
 Clinically, this distinction is important, as TRT-induced secondary polycythemia resolves or improves with dose adjustment, delivery method changes, or therapeutic phlebotomy, whereas primary polycythemia reflects a chronic clonal disorder of hematopoietic stem cells.